Revisiting Elle’s LSAT Journey from Legally Blonde

 One issue there is that the original Legally Blonde had some not-quite realistic depictions of the LSAT study process which may have given that generation some misconceptions about studying.
 With the franchise back in the spotlight, let’s take a look at Elle Woods’ LSAT journey for a comparison to the real experience of most students.

 First, Elle jumped from a score of 143 on her first practice LSAT to a 179 on the official exam.
 That 36-point increase has probably happened for some students out there, but I’m not so sure it’s possible in Elle’s situation.
+It’s not like she prepped with Blueprint LSAT—our students are known for their score increases, some as high as 20+ points,

 If there’s one thing about Elle Woods’ application process that makes me say “no way, not gonna happen,” it’s the timeline of her whole application process.
 She finds out at the beginning of the movie that her boyfriend, Warner Huntington III (because of course that’s his name) is breaking up with her to focus on his political aspirations and attend Harvard Law School in the fall.
 They are both seniors in college at this point, and we know that Elle will go on to skip Greek Week (in the spring) to study for the LSAT so that she can join Warner in the next year’s Harvard Law School class.
 So Elle decided in her senior year of undergrad to study and presumably take the June LSAT, get accepted to Harvard, and show up in Cambridge with her bedazzled chihuahua a few months later.
 Does Harvard have a policy for even accepting applications this late?
 I don’t think so.